cerebral/cerebral/packages/docs/content/best-practices/01_organizing.en.md

 }
 ```

-There is no "correct way" to do this, to what makes sense to you and your team.
+There is no "correct way" to do this, do what makes sense to you and your team.

 In the **main.js** file, the module is added to the controller: